How to Create Pine Cone Christmas Trees

 - miniature Christmas balls (I found these inside of this novelty ornament)

 To make this tree, I laid a strip of glue (using the glue gun) on the width of each pine cone scale.
-Then I added two miniature Styrofoam balls on each scale.
+Then I added two miniature Styrofoam balls to each scale.
 As you get closer to the top, one ball per scale will do.

 Allow the glue to completely dry when done.
 Then go back and carefully remove those little “hairs or tails” that the glue gun makes as you complete your tree.